Two Arrested Over Racism That Forced FA Cup Match Abandonment - UrduPoint

 Haringey manager Tom Loizou said defender Coby Rowe suffered racial abuse while Cameroonian goalkeeper Douglas Pajetat was also spat at.

+The Football Association (FA) decided on Monday that the tie will be replayed on October 29.

+"I was angry and upset, so wasn't really paying attention to what else was going on around me, then I felt someone pull me and it was my manager," Rowe told the Daily Mail.

-Haringey, who play in the seventh tier Isthmian League Premier Division, and Yeovil, who are in the fifth tier National League are just the latest clubs to be caught up in a racism storm.
+"He said, 'We are all going off, we are not playing any more'.
+Yeovil agreed and we left the pitch as one."
+Haringey, who play in the seventh tier Isthmian League Premier Division, and Yeovil, who are in the fifth tier National League, are the latest clubs to be caught up in a racism storm.

-The incident occurred just five days after England's Football Association (FA) condemned the racist abuse suffered by their players during a Euro 2020 qualifier against Bulgaria as "abhorrent.
+"We didn't want to go back out because our safety couldn't be guaranteed, but not just that.
+It was just out of our own pride and respect.
+We are not going to go out and play in front of people like that," added Rowe.

-The FA said it is "deeply concerned" about the allegation and has launched an investigation and both Haringey and Yeovil have said they will co-operate with the authorities.
+The FA said it is "deeply concerned" about the allegation and has launched an investigation.

-"If the stand we have taken helps other clubs and stops other people from being abused then it's all been worth it, whatever the personal cost to all of us," Haringey chairman Aki Achillea told the Guardian on Sunday.
+"The FA's investigation is ongoing.
+We continue to work with the relevant authorities on our investigation into the matter," the FA said in a statement.